haberdashPI/MetaArrays.jl/README.md

 Metadata is merged when two arrays are combined.
-If you wish to leverage this merging facility in your own methods of `MetaArray` values you can call `MetaArrays.combine` which takes two metadata objects and combines them into a single object using `metamerge`, while checking for any issues while merging identical fields.
+If you wish to leverage this merging facility in your own methods of `MetaArray` values you can call `MetaArrays.combine` which takes two metadata objects and combines them into a single object using `metamerge`, while checking for any issues when merging identically named fields.

 ## AxisArrays

-MetaArrays is aware of [`AxisArrays`](https://github.com/JuliaArrays/AxisArrays.jl) and the wrapped meta arrays implement a number of the same set of methods as other `AxisArray` objects, and will preserve axes across broadcasting.
+MetaArrays is aware of [`AxisArrays`](https://github.com/JuliaArrays/AxisArrays.jl) and the wrapped meta arrays implement a number of the same set of methods as other `AxisArray` objects.

 ## Custom metadata types